 Community spirit is alive year-round.

-• Fall Fair: This year's very successful annual fundraising event, the Fall Fair, was held on Saturday, Sept.
-16, 2017.
-We welcomed visitors (and leashed pets) from all over Long Island.
-Guests enjoyed our beautiful property, friendly parishioners, vendors, raffles, refreshments, gift baskets, attic treasures and a home-made baked goodies.
+• Fall Fair: Our biggest fundraiser of the year is our Fall Fair.
+This year's event will be held on Saturday, Sept.
+22, 2018, from 9 am - 4 pm.
+We welcom visitors (and leashed pets) from all over Long Island.
+Guests enjoy our beautiful property, friendly parishioners, vendors, raffles, refreshments, gift baskets, attic treasures and home-made baked goodies.

 • Coffee Hour: Join us in the Undercroft each Sunday after the main service for some special St. Margaret's hospitality.
 It's a great place for visitors and parishioners to get to know one another.
 All are welcome.